rakeshnexturn/NexTurn_DevOps/Answers.md

     a few simple concepts.
 Amazon S3 stores data as objects within buckets.
 An object consists of a file and optionally any metadata that describes that file.

 #### Q14.What is  S3 life cycle?
+    An S3 Lifecycle configuration is an XML file that consists of a set of rules with predefined actions that you want Amazon S3 to perform on objects during their lifetime.

 #### Q15.What is CDN?
+    A CDN allows for the quick transfer of assets needed for loading Internet content, including HTML pages, JavaScript files, stylesheets, images, and videos.
 #### Q16.What are the types of load balancer?
+    There are three types of load balancers.They are
+    - Application Load Balancers
+    - Network Load Balancers
+    - Classic Load Balancers.
 #### Q17.What is S3 life cycle Policy?
+    An S3 Lifecycle configuration is a set of rules that define actions that Amazon S3 applies to a group of objects.
+There are two types of actions:
+    - Transition Actions
+    - Expiration Actions
 #### Q15.How to deploy web servers in Ec2?
+    Steps to deploy webservers in Ec2:
+     1. Choose AMI
+     2. Choose Instance Type
+     3. Configure Instance
+     4. Add Storage
+     5. Add Tags
+     6. Configure Security Group
+     7. Review
+     8.SSH into the EC2 instance and Install a Web Server
 #### Q16.What is cloudFront?
+    Amazon CloudFront is a web service that speeds up distribution of your static and dynamic web content, such as .html, .css, .js, and image files, etc .
 #### Q17.What is the difference between security group and nacl?
+    NACL can be understood as the firewall or protection for the subnet.
+Security group can be understood as a firewall to protect EC2 instances.
 #### Q18.What do you mean by autoscalaing ?
+    Autoscaling is a cloud computing feature that enables organizations to scale cloud services such as server capacities or virtual machines up or down automatically, based on defined situations such as traffic ir utilization levels.

 #### Q19.what is trigger in lambda ?
+    A trigger is a resource you configure to allow another AWS service to invoke your function when certain events or conditions occur.
+Your function can have multiple triggers.

 #### Q20.What is  aws resources ?
+    In AWS, a resource is an entity that you can work with.
+Examples include an Amazon EC2 instance, an AWS CloudFormation stack, or an Amazon S3 bucket.
+    If you work with multiple resources, you might find it useful to manage them as a group rather than move from one AWS service to another for each task.
 #### Q21.what is an availability zone ?
+    Availability Zones are distinct locations within an AWS Region that are engineered to be isolated from failures in other Availability Zones.

 #### Q22.Why cant we use other DBs which can be installed in our instances?
+    An instance can mount and open only a single database, ever. * A database may be mounted and opened by one or more instances (using RAC) .

 #### Q23.Whats the advantage of using RDS  rather than other DBs?
+    Amazon RDS makes it easy to use replication to enhance availability and reliability for production workloads.
+Using the Multi-AZ deployment option, you can run mission-critical workloads with high availability and built-in automated failover from your primary database to a synchronously replicated secondary database.
 #### Q24.Difference between ipv4 and ipv6 ?
+    IPv4 is a 32-Bit IP address, whereas IPv6 is a 128-Bit IP address.
+IPv4 is a numeric addressing method, whereas IPv6 is an alphanumeric addressing method.IPv4 binary bits are separated by a dot(.), whereas IPv6 binary bits are separated by a colon(:).
+IPv4 offers 12 header fields, whereas IPv6 offers 8 header fields.
 #### Q25.What are the type of instances?
+    Instance types comprise varying combinations of CPU, memory, storage, and networking capacity and give you the flexibility to choose the appropriate mix of resources for your applications.
 #### Q26.What is the difference between docker swarm and k8s ?
+    The major difference between the platforms is based on complexity.
+Kubernetes is well suited for complex applications.
+On the other hand, Docker Swarm is designed for ease of use, making it a preferable choice for simple applications.

 #### Q27.What is aws resources ?
+    In AWS, a resource is an entity that you can work with.
+Examples include an Amazon EC2 instance, an AWS CloudFormation stack, or an Amazon S3 bucket.
+    If you work with multiple resources, you might find it useful to manage them as a group rather than move from one AWS service to another for each task.

 ## _Maven_
 #### 1.What is Maven?
 #### 2.What is manven cycle and maven phases?